-Enjoy this naturally caffeine-free aromatic Spiced Chamomile Tea Latte Recipe as a relaxing hot beverage any time of day.
-It's as easy to make as steeping tea!
+Enjoy this naturally caffeine-free, warmly-spiced, aromatic chamomile tea latte recipe as a relaxing hot beverage any time of day.
+It’s as easy to make as steeping tea!

-If you’re trying to reduce your coffee intake or just want a delicious new hot beverage to try, I highly recommend this Spiced Chamomile Tea Latte Recipe!
+If you’re trying to reduce your coffee intake or just want a delicious new hot beverage to try, I highly recommend this soothing latte.

 Caffeine Free Coffee Alternatives